kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

  Overall I was very happy with SolanoLabs.
 It works as it should and judging by its documentation it seems to offer anything you might need.
 Some features are by request (e.g. Docker) and Pipelines are still in Beta so this could be a disadvantage if you need to use them.
-I did not try Pipelines but they seem to be defined in the YML file so if you prefer a graphical way you should look at Distelli or BuddyWorks.
+I did not try Pipelines but they seem to be defined in the YML file so if you prefer a graphical way you should look at Distelli or Buddy.

 | Website    | [SolanoLabs](https://www.solanolabs.com) |
 | Pricing    | [Details](https://www.solanolabs.com/#pricing) |